themeum/kirki/readme.txt

 * New: Allow modifying values instead of replacing them when using `js_vars` with `function` set to `html` by using the `value_pattern` parameter and the `%value%` placeholder.
 See comment on https://github.com/aristath/kirki/pull/1137#issuecomment-261765175
 * New: Updated CodeMirror.
 * Fix: PHP mode on CodeMirror.
+* New: Added word-spacing to the typography control.

 = 2.3.7 =